 Do you know how an MRI scanner looks like?
 It is a small cylinder that is unlocked at both ends.
 The medical staff asks you to lie on a bed (which has a motor).

 They move the bed into the scanner area.
 On the basis of the body part being scanned, they will either enter your feet or head into the scanner.
-Sometimes, they put a frame over the body part being scanned, like chest or head.
+Sometimes, they put a frame around the body part being scanned, like chest or head.

 This frame includes receivers that catch the signals transferred out by your body at the time of scan and it may assist in producing a higher-quality image.
 They use a computer for operating the MRI scanner.